LSIR/gender-tracker/activelearning/README.md

     including sentences loaded with the Load Below call).
     * 'labels': The labels created by the user.
 This is a list of values, where each entry is 0 if the corresponding token is inside reported speech, and 0 if it isn't.
 Only one piece of reported speech can be included, which is a single continuous block of tokens.
+If the user didn't know how to annotate the sentence, an empty list should be returned.
     * 'authors': The list of indices of the name of the person that said the quote in the loaded text.
 This means that if the first token in the loaded text is the name, then [0] is returned.
+If the user didn't know how to annotate the sentence, an empty list should be returned.
     * 'task': The task the user was doing ('sentence' or 'paragraph').

 ### Frontend